Skip to Content

 • Lumbar Support: More than just the right width to accommodate your back comfortably, it is also necessary to have enough lumbar support that can cater to the curve of the spine.

-• Fabric: Office chairs should be made from breathable fabric that can keep them from getting hot and uncomfortable after sitting on them for hours.
+• Fabric: Chairs should be made from breathable fabric that can keep them from getting hot and uncomfortable after sitting on them for hours.
 Padding installed on the back is also recommended for additional comfort.

-• Wheel Base: Make sure that the office chair you choose has a wheelbase that can seamlessly roll around the floor.
-Same to a swiveling base, this will also avoid needing to overextend your arm just to reach for different items on the desk.
+• Wheel Base: Make sure that the chair you choose has a wheelbase that can seamlessly roll around the floor.
+Similar to a swiveling base, this will also avoid needing to overextend your arm just to reach for different items on the desk.

 More than these functional factors in choosing your office chair, if you use it in the living room, you might as well match its appearance with the style you have in the area.